 How is it treated?

-you do not need treatment, because your heart is normal.
+If you have an innocent murmur, you do not need treatment, because your heart is normal.

 If you have symptoms, you may need to take medicine to lower your blood pressure and reduce your heart's workload.
-You may need surgery to replace a valve or
+You may need surgery to replace a valve or repair a heart defect.